Phantom-Fan/EntitySearch/README.md

 ## Usage

-1. Edit a keyword list and stores it into a .txt file.
+1. Edit a keywords list and store it into a '.txt' file.
-2. Use PageSearcher to get corresponding html pages for given query.
+2. Use PageSearcher to get corresponding html pages for given queries.
-3. Use EntitySearcher to get text and extract relevent sentences from html file generated from Step 2.
+3. Use EntitySearcher to get text and extract relevent sentences from html files generated from Step 2.

 ## Major Classes